-- ·align compensation practices with the creation of long-term value for our stockholders; - · attract the best and brightest employees; - · motivate successful execution of our corporate objectives; - ·ensure that broad-based compensation programs are aligned with company objectives that when achieved will promote an increase in the value of the Company for our stockholders; and - · ensure retention of key staff.
+- attract the best and brightest employees; - · motivate successful execution of our corporate objectives; - •ensure that broad-based compensation programs are aligned with company objectives that when achieved will promote an increase in the value of the Company for our stockholders; and - ensure retention of key staff.

-Our current executive compensation programs consist primarily of salary, incentive cash bonuses and stock options.
-Likewise, we have made adjustments to the compensation programs for employees at all levels of the organization to align with the variable pay component already provided to executive-level employees.
-We typically make new equity award grants and adjustments to the components of our executive compensation program in connection with our yearly compensation review.
-These determinations are based in part upon market analysis performed by the compensation consultant retained by our Compensation Committee
+Our current executive compensation programs consist primarily of salary, incentive cash and equity which we issue in the form of stock options.
+Likewise, we maintain the compensation programs broadly for the majority of employees of the organization to align with the variable cash and equity pay component already provided to executive-level employees (other than our Chief Executive Officer and Chief Financial Officer, who are not eligible for variable cash incentive compensation, as discussed below).
+We typically make new equity award grants under, and adjustments to the components of, our executive compensation program in connection with our yearly compensation review.
+These determinations are based in part upon market analysis performed by the independent compensation consultant retained by our Compensation Committee.